SDSS x Art

 “Transient Objects” by Xavier Poultney

-Sarah Ruether, a Seattle-based artist, used an SDSS plate to produce a work that echos the form of the SDSS telescope at the Apache Point Observatory.
+Sarah Ruether (pictured on the Left above), a Seattle-based artist, used an SDSS plate to produce a work that echos the form of the SDSS telescope at the Apache Point Observatory.

 Back to Top